andigwandi/andigwandi/README.md

-- 👋 Hi, I’m @andigwandi
+- 👋 Hi, I’m @andigwandi.
+I am Microsoft Certified DevOps Specialist in New Delhi area.
 - 👀 I’m interested in ... learning new things everyday
 - 🌱 I’m currently learning ...
 React, NodeJs and Python
 - 💞️ I’m looking to collaborate on ...
 DevOps and Automation